 Last Updated on

-A sweet and spicy take on a fruit pizza!
+A sweet and spicy take on a fruit and ham pizza!

 Pizza is one of those meals that just about everyone likes and is really easy to make at home.
 Pizza looks great, tastes even better and just about always hits the spot.
 As a bonus, it’s one of those meals that you can make with kids and get them involved in the kitchen.